The duty and burden of the black police officer

 As a recruit, Bilal saw white officers escape formal discipline while black officers were punished for similar infractions.
 On patrol, she would pull up and hear other officers saying, “Aw, dang, here’s Angela Davis.”
 In 2009, as a veteran, she saw an online message board for city police — under the banner of “the voice of the good guys” — become a bulletin for obscene racial remarks such as “ghetto monkey faces.”

 Now, at 63, Bilal is the sheriff of Philadelphia.
 She is a black woman protecting a major U.S. city while grappling with a major cultural problem.
 She was an early advocate for a Pennsylvania bill banning chokeholds.
-And if she were on the scene in Minneapolis in May, when police officer Derek Chauvin put his knee on George Floyd’s neck?
+And if she had been on the scene in Minneapolis in May, when Chauvin put his knee on Floyd’s neck?

 “Those of us who are conscious cops, we would have knocked his butt, and there would have been a fight on the street: cop on cop,” she says.
 That kind of intervention is not inevitable, however, even when officers are conscious of the dangers of abusive policing.
 One of the officers charged with aiding and abetting Floyd’s killing is a young black man, on only his third shift, who had hoped to help fix police culture from the inside, his mother told the New York Times.
-At a June court appearance, the young officer’s lawyer told the judge that during the encounter with Floyd, his client said, “You shouldn’t do this,” and tried to “communicate that this situation needs to change direction,” to no avail.
-Contacted this week by The Washington Post, the lawyer declined to elaborate.
+At a June court appearance, the young officer’s lawyer told the judge that during the encounter with Floyd, his client told his colleagues , “You shouldn’t do this,” and tried to “communicate that this situation needs to change direction,” to no avail.
+Contacted last week by The Washington Post, the lawyer declined to elaborate.

 It’s “the black and blue conundrum,” which is what John Q. Williams might title the book he’s working on.
 Williams came of age in Gary, Ind., in the ’80s and ’90s, when the demographics of the police force did not reflect the community.
 He remembers white police waiting around with handcuffs after football games in the black community and being pulled over as a teenager while driving his mother’s sleek 1989 Buick Riviera because officers wanted to “check the insurance.”

 Last month, Williams won the Democratic primary in the race for sheriff of Athens-Clarke County in Georgia.
-Part of his platform is requiring “bias in policing” training for all new deputies and nurturing a culture of “radical transparency” that admits to its own mistakes.
+Part of his platform is requiring “bias in policing” training for all new deputies and nurturing a culture of “radical transparency” that admits to its mistakes.

 “There are people who force things on you as a black man, and there are things they force on you as being an officer,” says Williams, a sergeant and instructor for the county police department’s career development and training unit.
 “Then you have family and media and people telling you, ‘These things clash and you can’t be both’ or ‘You’ve got to be more one than the other.’
 That’s not true.
 When you’re a human being, and you’re doing this for the right reason, you just do it.”

 But sometimes, doing right means running afoul of your own department.
 In 2006, a black police officer in Buffalo named Cariol Horne physically intervened when a fellow officer, who was white, was choking a handcuffed black man.
 There was no video of the incident, and other officers did not corroborate her account.
 Horne, who is black, was fired, just short of 20 years of service that would have allowed her to draw a pension.
-The officer in question, who was white, was eventually terminated for a pattern of abusive behavior, and an FBI investigator criticized the Buffalo Police Department for having a culture that permitted misconduct and excessive force.
+The white officer was eventually terminated for a pattern of abusive behavior, and an FBI investigator criticized the Buffalo Police Department for having a culture that permitted misconduct and excessive force.

 On June 4, during a protest of police brutality, two white Buffalo officers appeared to shove a 75-year-old protester to the ground, fracturing his skull.
 The department initially claimed that the man, who is also white, “was injured when he tripped & fell” — a description that stood in stark contrast to a video of the incident.
 After the video was posted online by a local radio station, the officers were charged with assault.